 Weighing about 600kg, the eland is the largest of the antelope family and roams in herds of up to 30 animals.
 They are greyish in colour with thin white stripes on their sides.
 They can reach a peak speed of 40km/h, but that tires them quickly.

 The greater kudu is a large, timid and rather ungainly antelope.
-They live in groups of 6 to 30 individuals.
+They live in groups of 6-30 individuals.
 The larger males have hugely impressive spiral horns.
 Another notable feature is a thick fringe of hair that runs from the chin down the neck.

 The waterbuck is a large, common, shaggy-coated and somewhat tame antelope.
 The meat of older waterbuck gains an unpleasant odour from the waterproofing secretions of its sweat glands, putting all but starving predators off.
 Rather than running for cover, waterbucks run into water when alarmed.